-There are three bargaining units for unlicensed shipboard employees.
-The Seafarers' International Union (SIU) represents two unlicensed employee bargaining units and the Canadian Maritime Union, a unit of UNIFOR, represents one unlicensed employee bargaining unit.
+There are five bargaining units for unlicensed shipboard employees.
+The Seafarers' International Union (SIU) represents four unlicensed employee bargaining units, two of which are in the NACC Canada Fleet.
+The expiration dates for the SIU agreements are June 30, 2023 and July 31, 2024.
+Additionally, Unifor Local 4401 represents one unlicensed employee bargaining unit, and their agreement expires on March 31, 2023.